VENICE & THE VENICE LAGOON

 Wherever you go in Venice you will see beautiful, interesting, amazing things on every walkway, canal, corner or bridge.
 Venice will stay with you for life.

-I hope you have enjoyed my article on the Venice Lagoon, the most unique place in the world.
+I hope you have enjoyed my ultimate guide to Venice, the most unique place in the world.

 Have you been to Venice?
 I’d love you to leave me a comment below.